adobe/faast-path-to-beautiful-apps/chapters/chapter-1.md

     ```
     $ aio console list-integrations --page=2
     ```
-1. Once you identified your integration, use the <OrgID_IntegrationID> to select it
+1. Once you identified your integration, use the string of number in front of your integraion e.g. <43611_12345> to select it
     ```
-    $ aio console select-integration <OrgID_IntegrationID>
+    $ aio console select-integration xxxxx_xxxxx
     ```
     This step tells your CLI that now you want to interact with the Runtime namespace tied with this Integration.